Aikon-platform/aiiinotate/docs/specifications/7_aikon.md

 - unindex a manifest ([code](https://github.com/Aikon-platform/aikon/blob/cc8430c52e205e6a1c04c4ae84f69126fb5a3bda/front/app/webapp/utils/iiif/annotation.py#L769))
 - remove all annotations for a single manifest in 1 query ([code](https://github.com/Aikon-platform/aikon/blob/cc8430c52e205e6a1c04c4ae84f69126fb5a3bda/front/app/webapp/utils/iiif/annotation.py#L798)). currently, we need to
     - loop over each canvas in a manifest
-    - loop over each annotation in a manifest
+    - loop over each annotation in the canvas
     - delete that annotation in an HTTP request => tons of HTTP requests

 ### Other